JonJWong/In-the-Browser/README.md

 ```
 #
 ### Technologies used
-- Javascript handles the logic of the game.
+- javaScript handles the logic of the game.
-- Vanilla JS to handle HTML element interaction, as well as button handling.
+- Vanilla JS to handle HTML element interaction, as well as button interaction.
 - <a href="https://github.com/madrobby/keymaster">Keymaster.js</a> to handle key inputs.
 - Canvas API to draw dynamic objects such as arrows, targets, lifebar.
-- .ssc files from Stepmania 5 hold the steps for the song, which are then parsed out via JS.
+- `.ssc` files from Stepmania 5 hold the steps for the song, which are then parsed out via JS.
 - Webpack and Babel.JS to transpile the scripts

 #
 ### Future Plans
-- Add a pause button, maybe bound to "Space"
+- Add a pause button, maybe bound to `"Space"`
-- Refactor the logic to use requestAnimationFrame() instead of setInterval()
+- Refactor the logic to use `requestAnimationFrame()` instead of `setInterval()`
 - Add the ability to upload custom songs.
 - Add the ability to scroll from top to bottom, as well as to change noteskin.
 - Change volume buttons to a volume slider.